Nidhil-stack/GOODASS/README.md

 3.  **Main Operations:** Use the interactive program (or wizard) to:
       * Add **hosts**, **users**, and associated **keys**.
       * Launch the **"fix keys" utility**, which synchronizes your configured keys to the `authorized_keys` file on all added hosts.

+### 🔄 Compatibility
+- Autocomplete requires the `readline` module (included by default on Linux/macOS)
+- On Windows, the application gracefully falls back to standard input without completion

 ### 🤖 Non-Interactive Mode (For Automation)